awwright/uri-template-router/README.md

 # URI Template Router

-Match a URI to a URI template
+Match a URI to a URI template from a set of templates.

 ## Usage